antonbashir/dart/runtime/vm/service/service_extension.md

   // The title of the recorded event. string event;

-  // The time at which the event occurred, represented as microseconds since
+  // The time at which the event occurred, in microseconds. int timestamp;
-  // the "Unix epoch".
-  int timestamp;

   // Any arguments recorded for the event.